Board of Visitors

 Ms. Lee B. Cullum, Syndicated Columnist and Television Commentator

-Ms. Cullum contributes columns to the Dallas Morning News and commentaries to the National Public Radio.
+Ms. Cullum contributes columns to the Dallas Morning News.
 She also is host of CEO, a series of interviews with leaders from the business world, produced by PBS in Dallas-Fort Worth.

 A graduate of OU, Mr. Dolman works as a Senior Managing Director of Hines and a member of the Hines Office of Investments- a privately owned real estate firm involved in real estate investment, development and property management worldwide.
 He worked and lived in São Paulo, Brazil helping to establish Hines’ South America region and manage the development of offices and industrial projects there.
 Mr. Dolman received the OU Regents Alumni Award and is currently a member of the Board of Advisors for the Price College of Business.